Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-When you do a forced shutdown, you are physically forcing your PC to go down.
+When you do a forced shutdown, you physically force your PC to go down.
 If the computer is not responding, press and hold the Power button for approximately 10 to 15 seconds, then it should shut down.

 The very last resort is to unplug the computer from the wall outlet.
 You will lose any previously opened work that has not been saved.
 There is a danger associated with taking this step.
 When a computer loses power unexpectedly, the sudden shutdown might cause harm to the hard disk.

-Yet, in certain cases, removing the plug is the only method to force a frozen computer to shut down and restart.
-In the case of a desktop computer, all you have to do is disconnect the power cord from the wall outlet and then plug it back in before turning on the computer.
+Yet, in some instances, removing the plug is the only method to force a frozen computer to shut down and restart.
+In the case of a desktop computer, you must disconnect the power cord from the wall outlet and then plug it back in before turning on the computer.

-When working on a laptop, you must first unplug the power cord from the wall outlet and then remove the battery for a brief period of time before continuing.
+When working on a laptop, you must first unplug the power cord from the wall outlet and then remove the battery briefly before continuing.
 The battery can be removed by flipping the laptop over and looking for the battery release latches.

 Your laptop should be completely turned off at this point.
-You will be able to replace the battery without it falling out of place.
+You can replace the battery without it falling out of place.
 This time, you can turn the laptop around, plug it in, and turn it on again.